senwerks/obsoletenerd.github.io/_posts/2022-09-01-Solving-the-Australian-Signals-Directorate-cryptography-challenge-coin.md

 ![ASD 50c Coin - weareaudaciousinconceptandmeticulousinexecution](/images/2022-09-01-ASD-50c-Coin-3.png)

-The result reads: weareaudaciousinconceptandmeticulousinexecution
+The output reads:

+> weareaudaciousinconceptandmeticulousinexecution

 Throwing in the 2nd string from the same part gives:

 ![ASD 50c Coin - findclarityin7widthx5depth](/images/2022-09-01-ASD-50c-Coin-4.png)

-The result reads: findclarityin7widthx5depth
+The output reads:

+> findclarityin7widthx5depth

 The first part is a reference to the ASD "Values", as seen [on their website](https://www.asd.gov.au/about/values).
 The second part is obviously a clue for the next puzzle.